|$1,398 – $2,298||Price Range||$1,199 – $2,099|

 DreamCloud Is More Affordable

 Price is the first thing we’ll be discussing in this post because it’s often a major factor in someone’s purchase decision.
-Comparing prices, the queen size DreamCloud mattress retails for about $1,400, while the Leesa Hybrid mattress goes for around $1,700.
+Comparing prices, the queen size DreamCloud mattress retails for about $1,400 (after discounts), while the Leesa Hybrid mattress goes for around $1,700.

 Both DreamCloud and Leesa like to offer discounts though.
 Leesa typically offers 10-15% off their beds, while DreamCloud usually offers a $200 discount.
 Check the table at the top of the post to see the current promotions each company is offering in real time.